Daniel Truhitte: Personal life

 Truhitte has been married thrice.
 He married his co-star Charmian Carr's understudy, German actress Gabrielle Hennig, in 1966.
-They dated while filming The Sound of Music and married two years later.
+They dated while filming The Sound of Music and got married two years later.
 The marriage ended in divorce.
 Truhitte married Mary Miller in 1987, which also ended in divorce.
 He later married Tarealia Hanney in 1992.

 Truhitte has three sons, one of whom is opera singer Thomas Rolf Truhitte.